blab/zika-seq/protocols/cleanup-and-amplicon-quantification.md

   * Negative extraction controls usually have concentrations around 3 or 4 ng/uL.
   * Negative PCR controls should have concentrations < 1 ng/uL.
-  * Properly amplified samples should have between 5 and 100 ng/uL.
+  * Properly amplified samples should have concentrations between 5 and 100 ng/uL.